ELSinLBTH/HDT_Jupyterbook/_sources/prop-tech-r4-final.md

 <br>

 ### Suppliers and Delivery partners involved in the project
-<sub>*Who was the supplier and why were they selected?
-Were they the cheapest / best fit / recommended etc. Did you work with other partners such as universities / charities/local groups?*</sub>
+<small>*Who was the supplier and why were they selected?
+Were they the cheapest / best fit / recommended etc. Did you work with other partners such as universities / charities/local groups?*</small>

 | **Partner** | **Description** | **Delivery Component** |
 | ----------- | --------------- | -------------------------------------------------- |